 Next, toss them on your pre-heated grill.
 The idea is to brown the brats and crisp them, so make sure your grill is pretty hot.
 They usually need about 6-10 minutes total, but the timing can change depending on the grill marks and if they start to burn.

 If you don't have a grill, you can pan fry the brats in a skillet to crisp them.
 It's the same idea as the grill, so they'll need about 3 minutes per side depending on the skillet's heat.

 You can cook brats directly on the grill or skillet without boiling them first.
 However, you'll want to cook them at a lower temperature to avoid burning them since they'll need more time.

 You better be ready to serve the brats once you cooked them.
 I like serving my brats on a nice bun with caramelized onions, sauerkraut, and brown mustard.
 You can, of course, top your brat with other accompaniments like sauteed bell peppers, raw onions, and ketchup.
 You can also ditch the bun.
 I'd say this comes down to personal preference.

 On the side, I usually like to serve some grilled vegetables, which vary depending on the season.
 I'll also add some bacon-infused baked beans and coleslaw on the side.

 Brats are usually recognized with summertime events, backyard grilling, and football games.
 But I think they're great all year long!

-I've mentioned it before, but Ian Niedzwiedz, our culinary director, regularly creates new flavors at our retail store.
-He's a mad sausage scientist.
+We regularly create new flavors at our retail store.
+We have several mad sausage scientists testing different ingredients and flavors weekly.
 Plus, we'll have a line of Breckenridge Brewery beer-flavored brats hitting Colorado this year.
 Join our e-newsletter or follow us on Facebook or Instagram to be notified when they hit stores.